What is Asthma? Causes, Symptoms and Treatment

 There are several types of Asthma, as discussed below:

-Allergic Asthma
+Allergic Asthma:

-Occupational Asthma
+Occupational Asthma:

-Cough Variant Asthma
+Cough Variant Asthma:

-Nocturnal Asthma
+Nocturnal Asthma:

-Childhood asthma
+Childhood Asthma:

-Risk factors for Asthma
+What are the Risk factors for Asthma?

 Factors that increase the chances of developing Asthma include: